moulecorp/pasthis/README.md

 ### Command line tool

-A [command line tool](https://github.com/jvoisin/pasthis/blob/master/pasthis.pl) is available and allows to send pastes from the console standard input (STDIN) or from a file.
-In order to take advantage of this tool, download it, make it executable and display the help output form more informations:
+A [command line tool](https://github.com/jvoisin/pasthis/blob/master/pasthis.pl) is available allowing you to send pastes from the console standard input (STDIN) or from a file.
+In order to take advantage of this tool, download it, make it executable and display the help output for more information:

 		chmod +x ./pasthis.pl
 		./pasthis.pl --help